 We use electric fencing around all our vegetable fields.
 Given our location, there is lots of wildlife that find our vegetables delectable, and given our small land base, a munching by a deer or two can take a whole crop down in one night’s feasting!
 The fence is baited so that the deer sniff or try to bite at the baits and gets a small, but unpleasant shock, and hopefully not return for a snack as they can easily jump over the fence which is only 4 feet high.

 We have a hoophouse that we use as a propagation house for all our seedling transplants, and we also grow seedlings for an heirloom tomato sale each spring.
-Two additional high tunnels and a caterpillar allow us more protected culture for sensitive crops such as tomatoes, cucumbers, peppers, and eggplants.
-Row cover is used in the early spring and fall for frost protection, as needed for insect protection, as well as to deter critters such as groundhogs and bunnies in the early spring and fall when food is less plentiful and these sweet, green things become are appealing.
+Two additional high tunnels and two caterpillar tunnels allow us more protected culture for sensitive crops such as tomatoes and cucumbers.
+Row cover is used in the early spring and fall for frost protection, as needed for insect protection, as well as to deter critters such as groundhogs and bunnies in the early spring and fall when food is less plentiful and these sweet, green things become very appealing.

 To help with small rodent control on the farm, we have installed a barred owl nesting box and a kestrel nesting box.
 We’re hoping for some new tenants there!